 Cut into easy-to-eat pieces using a moistened knife, and arrange on a serving plate.

-[Handai] Round, steep-walled tub for preparing sushi rice.
+Handai (sushi tub): A round, steep-walled tub for preparing sushi rice.